 Leaving a bequest to Youth Alive Trust means that you are giving a precious gift to the children & young people from the eastern suburbs of Christchurch, helping to ensure a better future for the many children we serve long into the future.

 Speak to your lawyer about how to include Youth Alive Trust in your will.
-Our details can also be found in the NZ Charity & Legal Gazette, which your lawyer will have.

 If creating your own will, the following standard wording may be useful: